 Net assets with donor restrictions are those whose use by the Association has been restricted by donors primarily for a specific time period or purpose.
 When a donor restriction is met, net assets with donor restrictions are reclassified to net assets without donor restrictions.
-As June 30, 2020 and 2019, there was \$813,505 and \$804,677, respectively, in net assets with donor restrictions for a specific time period or purpose.
+As June 30, 2021 and 2020, there was \$959,792 and \$813,505, respectively, in net assets with donor restrictions for a specific time period or purpose.

 Net assets with donor restrictions also consist of contributions received from donors to be maintained by the Association in perpetuity.
-Included in net assets with donor restrictions, the Association had \$810,794, to be held in perpetuity as of June 30, 2020 and 2019.
+Included in net assets with donor restrictions, the Association had \$810,894 and \$810,794, to be held in perpetuity as of June 30, 2021 and 2020, respectively.